 National Beverage Corp.
 (Nasdaq: FIZZ)

-A class action has been filed in the United States District Court for the Central District of California on behalf of purchasers of National Beverage Corp.
-(Nasdaq: FIZZ) common stock between July 16, 2015 and September 28, 2016 (the “Class Period”).
+A class action has been filed in the United States District Court for the Southern District of Florida on behalf of purchasers of National Beverage Corp.
+(Nasdaq: FIZZ) common stock between July 17, 2014 to July 3, 2018 (the “Class Period”).

 The complaint charges National Beverage and certain of its officers with violations of the Securities Exchange Act of 1934.
 National Beverage, through its subsidiaries, develops, produces, markets and sells a portfolio of flavored beverage products in North America and internationally.

-If you are a current shareholder and purchased stock between July 16, 2015 and September 28, 2016, and would like to discuss your options of exercising your rights as a shareholder, please contact us.
+If you are a current shareholder and purchased stock between July 17, 2014 to July 3, 2018, and would like to discuss your options of exercising your rights as a shareholder, please contact us.